Clear Voice Interpreting Services

 The type and quantity of information we collect and how we use it depends on why you are providing it.

-Private clients requiring an interpreting/translation service from Clear Voice must complete an Account Registration form.
+Customers and organisations requiring an interpreting/translation service from Clear Voice must complete an Account Registration form.

-Once the account is set-up, documentation will be retained for a period of seven years beyond the last date of entry on the records.
+Data and documentation will be retained for a period of seven years beyond the last date of entry on the records.
 Any paper documentation is disposed of by secure shredding.
 Electronic files will be deleted securely by the IT Department.

 New suppliers will complete a Contract of Supply.
 The Contract, application forms, references, contact details and bank details are kept electronically.